The issue: Samsung Data Migration shows “Please connect a Samsung SSD”

 Sector by sector clone: click it to clone every sector of the hard drive.
 Note that the target drive must be equal to or larger than the source drive.

-Align partition to optimize for SSD: check it to accelerate the writing and reading speed of your SSD.
+SSD Alignment: check it to accelerate the writing and reading speed of your SSD.

 As for the old hard drive, you can keep it as a backup or reformat it for other purposes.

 If you just want to transfer OS to Samsung SSD, system clone (in Pro edition) is helpful.